sharedgithub/myTestRepo/J.md

 *Default access is package level access.
 Classes can be accessed only by the classes of same package

 *______Non Access Modifiers-> final abstract strictfp

+* classes can be final or abstract but not both. final classes cannot be subclassed and abstract class cannot be instantiated

 * Final argument( as in parameter of a method) of a method cannot be modified.